Skip to Main Content

 What is a Systematic Review?

-A systematic review is a form of literature review which answers a question based on the currently available research after a thorough search for relevant papers on the subject.
-It follows a specific, transparent methodology and can be replicated by other researchers.
+A systematic review is a form of literature review which follows a specific, transparent methodology and can be replicated by other researchers.

 It differs from a "traditional" literature review in its attempt to reduce author bias - rather than presenting author selected studies following a literature search, the systematic review aims to collect all studies that meet the pre-defined eligibility criteria and discuss the findings of all the identified studies.